vpon-sdk/vpon-sdk.github.io/en/ios/ios-native.en.md

 >**Note**
 >
->* You can create `VpadnRequest` object for each type of ad, or use the same `VpadnRequest` object for all ad requests.
+>* You can create `VponAdRequest` object for each type of ad, or use the same `VponAdRequest` object for all ad requests.
 >* If you wish to specify addtional targeting criteria, please refer to [Advanced](../advanced)